montanaflynn/roxy/README.md

-# Roxy - A reverse proxy that supports custom middleware
+# Roxy - A proxy with middleware

+Just a simple proxy that allows you to modify HTTP requests and responses with a familiar middleware implementation.
+Once the project is a little more stable there will be roxy-contribs with user contributed middleware. **Use at your own risk!**

+### Usage

 ```go
 package main